 Canva is a visual communications platform that empowers people to design virtually anything, from logos and greeting cards to t-shirts and websites (each referred to herein as a “Design”).
 When using the Service, Users will have access to a variety of content provided by Canva and other content providers to use in designs (referred to herein as “Licensed Content”).
-Use of the Licensed Content is subject to Canva’s Content License Agreement.
+Use of the Licensed Content is subject to Canva’s Content License Agreement(opens in a new tab or window).
 Customer and its Users have the option to upload their own content (referred to herein as “Customer Material”) which Customer and its Users have full control and responsibility over.
 Users can use Licensed Content, Customer Material, and tools available in Canva to design virtually anything.

 Where we thought it might be helpful, we’ve included explanations of the terms and the reason for them.
 Keep in mind these are only meant to be helpful explanations and the full terms of the Agreement apply to your use of the Service.

 At Canva, we like to Make Complex Things Simple!
 You’ll find simple explanations of the Subscription Service Agreement in these boxes, but keep in mind only the terms outside these boxes are legally binding.